-Firstly Carnitine is mainly popular in the body building community for being a weight loss supplement.
+Firstly Carnitine is mainly popular in the bodybuilding community for being a weight loss supplement.
 Supposedly carnitine works by using fat as energy allowing for greater fat loss.
-In my opinion using carnitine as a fat burner is very questionable and there other smarter weight loss methods you can take that can utilize fat as energy such as intermittent fasting (How to increase testosterone levels while losing weight).
+In my opinion, using carnitine as a fat burner is very questionable and there other smarter weight loss methods you can take that can utilize fat as energy such as intermittent fasting (How to increase testosterone levels while losing weight).
 Besides being used as weight loss supplement research shows it may give men some hormonal advantages as well.

 Can carnitine boost the amount of “testosterone receptors”

 Carnitine is a trimthylated amino acid found primarily in animal proteins, with red meat regarded as the richest source, although humans are also capable of synthesizing L-carnitine from dietary amino acids.
 The body does not produce high amounts of carnitine on its own, and (like testosterone) carnitine levels decline as we age, also contributing to the aging process.
-Research suggest carnitine can increase the quantity of active androgen receptors within the body.
+Research suggests carnitine can increase the quantity of active androgen receptors within the body.

 What are Androgen receptors?

 Androgen receptors are a type of nuclear receptor that is activated by binding either of the androgenic hormones, testosterone, or dihydrotestosterone in the cytoplasm and then translocating into the nucleus.